-If your school does NOT offer an approved course, you must complete one transferable course related to gender/women to be considered for this major.
-Courses in history, psychology, sociology, literature, anthropology, etc. related to women/ gender are sufficient for admissions purposes.
+If your school does NOT offer an approved course, you must complete one transferable course related to gender/ women.
+Courses in history, psychology, sociology, literature, anthropology, etc. related to women/gender are sufficient for admissions purposes.

 GEOGRAPHY

 One physical or biogeography course One cultural, economic or world regions geography course One statistics course